Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-6.md

 ## Success Criteria:

-- Successfully generate sysdamin scripts using GitHub Copilot.
+- Verify that sysdamin scripts are generated successfully using GitHub Copilot.
-- Refactor or debug the generated scripts.
+- Verify that the generated scripts are refactored or debugged successfully.
-- Execute the scripts and view the results.
+- Make sure the scripts are executed successfully and the results are verified.

 ## Conclusion